TeamHeka/medkit/docs/api/training.md

 # Training module

-This page describes all components related to the medkit training.
+This page describes all components related to medkit training.

 :::{important}
 For using this module, you need to install [PyTorch](https://pytorch.org/).